 Based on the expense recognition principle, the company would still recognize those labor costs in 2020, since that’s when they were incurred.
 The work associated with those wages was performed in 2020, and the company benefited from that work in 2020, so the expense would be booked in 2020.
 The employee paychecks that hadn’t been cashed yet would simply be offset as a liability.

 In cash accounting, on the other hand, the portion of wages not paid until after the first of the year wouldn’t be recognized until 2021.
 In this case, the company using cash accounting would get a delayed tax benefit by recognizing those wage expenses later.
-Also, there’d be misalignment between expenses for wages and output created during the time employees were earning those wages.
+Also, there’d be misalignment between wages expenses and output created when employees were earning those wages.

 In other cases, companies using cash accounting actually get tax benefits later.
-It just depends on the type of transaction and when money is changing hands.
+It depends on the transaction type and when money is changing hands.

 What are the methods to recognize expenses?

 There are two methods that businesses can use for recognizing expenses: cash and accrual.
 There are rules and practices governing both types of accounting, including how to use them and who can use them.
 Each has its own benefits and drawbacks.
 If you want to use the expense recognition principle, though, accrual accounting is the better option.

 Under cash accounting, income and expenses are recognized when cash changes hands, regardless of when the transaction happened.
 With cash accounting, the company isn’t focused on trying to match revenue and expenses in the same period; it is instead trying to keep in its accounting thorough records of the cash flow of its accounts.

 Cash accounting is often preferred because it’s simpler and easier to use.
 In many cases, it lets companies get the tax benefits of deductible expenses earlier than it could under accrual accounting.
 This is because they book expenses when they’re paid rather than when revenue starts.
 But not all businesses are eligible to use cash accounting.